A positive result means the test found signs of COVID-19 (coronavirus).

 What your close contacts need to do

-Your close contacts need to restrict their movements (stay at home).
+Close contacts who are not fully vaccinated need to restrict movements (stay at home).
 This is because they may have COVID-19 too.

 If they develop symptoms of COVID-19, they should: